Amethyst View

 Shield Integrity Audit

 Verify your stewardship protocols.
-Each choice strengthens or degrades your shield integrity.
+Each choice may affect your shield integrity.

 Initialize Audit

-The system will present 5 scenarios.
-Your choices determine the longevity of your stone.
+The system will present scenarios.
+Your choices reflect the longevity perspective of your stone.

 The Ritual Chamber